duxet/laravel-rethinkdb/README.md

 Be aware that any model that Laravel generates during its initial installation will need to be updated manually in order for them to work properly.
 For example, the User model extends `Illuminate\Foundation\Auth\User`, which further extends `Illuminate\Database\Eloquent\Model` instead of `\duxet\Rethinkdb\Eloquent\Model;`.
 The import `Illuminate\Foundation\Auth\User` needs to be removed from the User model and replaced with `\duxet\Rethinkdb\Eloquent\Model;`, and any interfaces and associated traits implemented in `Illuminate\Foundation\Auth\User` that are required will need to be ported to the User model.

-## Example of Updating Laravel User Model Class
+## Example of Laravel User Model Class

 This is an example of how the laravel User model class has become